 Planning and overseeing a project so that it’s completed on time, within budget, and meets expectations is not an easy feat.
-The best project managers know how to balance stakeholder communications with preventing scope creep, watch out for risk, and clarify roles, responsibilities, and priorities within their team.
+The best project managers know how to balance stakeholder communications with preventing scope creep, watch out for risk, and clarify roles, responsibilities, and priorities within their team, all while upholding the principles of project management.
 Steal some of the secrets to their success by using these 10 best practices in project management.

 1. Communicate with stakeholders early and often

 This includes everyone who has an interest in the project’s outcome: team members, sponsors, and end users.
 Meet in person, if possible, to demonstrate your enthusiasm for the project’s success, set clear expectations, including each stakeholder’s role.
 Also, provide consistent updates, with real numbers and results, to keep stakeholders engaged.

 2. Engage project sponsors

 Having good project sponsors is the , and yet have actively engaged sponsors.
 A project sponsor’s job is to monitor progress, help resolve issues, and champion the project to other executives — as well as understand the big picture of how the project fits into larger business goals.
 Essentially, they’re the link between the project manager and higher-ups.
 Hold regular check-ins with your sponsor to discuss project goals and required resources, and use this to guide discussions and clarify expectations.

 Spend some time imagining worst-case scenarios and their solutions, as well as how you might prevent them from happening.
 Then talk with your team to get their input, and become aware of any known issues that will definitely affect your project.
 Just remember that not all uncertainties are bad: don't forget to keep an eye out for opportunities as well, so you can deliver value beyond what's expected.